pebble/community-resources/apps/caltrain.md

   - storage
 ---

-Caltrain is a Pebble app that displays upcoming trains at a station, and those trains will stop along the remainder of their routes.
+Caltrain is a Pebble app that displays upcoming trains at a station, and where those trains will stop along the remainder of each of their routes.

 It stores the schedule locally in ``resources``, and makes heavy use of ``resource_load_byte_range`` to read in the required data without running out